 I've always loved having my hands in the dough, making pizza, bread, pasta or pastry dough.
 It reminds me of my nonna (grandma), my inspiration.
 The feeling of transforming a mass of flour and water, mostly, in a smooth and elastic ball of dough is stimulating, and when I see it rise beautifully and double, triple, up in size, I know we're up for a good treat: the pizza is going to be light and airy, is going to cook evenly on the BBQ, developing a nice crust and some nice char.

 The secret to a good dough is the love and strength you put in the kneading: work it, work it, work it, this is my suggestion, it has to feel velvety and uniform under your hands.
 You can shape into one ball and then divide the pieces once the dough has risen, or you can partition it into the number of pizze (plural, italian, for pizza) you are going to make.
 This recipe makes 4 individual pizze or 2 bigger, oval ones.
 We wanted to make an oval pizza, this time, to kind of reproduce the pizza alla pala we have in Rome (pizza on the "paddle," the oval Roman pizza).

-The crust is crispy and with a slight smoky flavor, the closest you’ll get to that wood fired pizza.
+The crust is crispy and with a slightly smoky flavor, the closest you'll get to that wood-fired pizza.
 The sauce for the Margherita, a rich tomato sauce with hints of basil, oregano and olive oil, make it a great combination with the texture of the crust.
-The pièce de resistance, the melted mozzarella, not over bearing, a humble topping to meld all the flavors together.
+The pièce de resistance, the melted mozzarella, not overbearing, a humble topping to meld all the flavors together.